subhranshup87/Cypress_SauceLab_Demo/README.md

 ### Secrets Configuration

-Add the following secrets to your GitHub repository:
+Add the following secrets to your GitHub repository (optional):

-- `CYPRESS_RECORD_KEY`: (Optional) For Cypress Dashboard integration
+- `CYPRESS_RECORD_KEY`: For Cypress Dashboard integration

 ## 📁 Project Structure